dietervdwes/TrakCare-Extract-Tool/README.md

 In a terminal window type the following command to start extracting: node getMRNs.js
 Chromium browser should launch or an output should become visible in the command line.
 The MRN’s will output to a raw file: rawwritefile.csv.
-This file can be opened in VSCode or with any text editor, or saved as .csv by changing the file suffix.
-If the MRN list has been obtained and cleaned up, save it as “AllMRNsToBeScraped.csv” as noted above.
+This file can be opened in VSCode or with any text editor, or Excel.
+When the MRN list has been obtained and cleaned up, save it as “AllMRNsToBeScraped.csv” as noted above.
 Then in the terminal window type: node scrapeHST.js